-6.5 Unsatisfactory Academic Progress (Revised 04/26/02, 08/23/04, 08/03/09,

-Students are considered to be making good academic progress unless they have been placed on Academic Warning, Academic Probation or recommended for dismissal.
-Graduate students are expected to maintain satisfactory progress toward the degree.
-One or more credit hours with the grade of C, MP, F, or I makes a student subject to review by the Promotions Committee.
+6.5 Unsatisfactory Academic Progress (Revised 04/26/02, 08/23/04, 08/03/09, credit hours with the grade of C, MP, F, or I makes a student subject to review by the Promotions Committee.
 The Promotions Committee will take one of the following actions: 1) Place the student on Academic Warning; 2) Place the student on Academic Probation; 3) Recommend the student for dismissal to the Dean; 4) Other action deemed appropriate by the Promotions Committee.